Luis Arraez Player Props: Marlins vs. Astros

 Astros Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Astros pitching staff ranks ninth in the league.
+- The Astros pitching staff ranks eighth in MLB with a collective 9.1 strikeouts per nine innings.

-- The Astros have the third-ranked team ERA among all league pitching staffs (3.77).
+- The Astros have a 3.77 team ERA that ranks third among all MLB pitching staffs.

-- The lefty's last time out was on Tuesday against the Baltimore Orioles, when he threw seven innings, surrendering six earned runs while allowing eight hits.
+- In his most recent time out on Wednesday, the right-hander went five innings against the Baltimore Orioles, allowing two earned runs while surrendering four hits.

+- The 26-year-old has an ERA of 4.36, with 8.4 strikeouts per nine innings, in 22 games this season.
+Opponents have a .232 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.